We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

 Ask the waitress, “What do you like to eat off the menu?”
 Or “This is the fastest line going right now” to the cashier at the grocery store.
 Then wait for their response.
 By having simple interactions like this, you’re practicing your ability to be more talkative.

-5. Say it anyway (even if you think it’s stupid/irrelevant/boring)
+5. Say it even if you think it’s uninteresting

-Lower your standards for what you feel is appropriate to say.
+Lower your standards for what you feel is worth saying.
 As long as you aren’t rude, say what comes to mind.
 Make an observation.
 Wonder about something out loud.
 Empathize with someone when you see they are tired, frustrated or overwhelmed.

 What might feel like meaningless statements to you can inspire new topics and signal that you’re open to talking.

 You can fill those sometimes awkward silences with quick, out loud thoughts about what’s going on or your opinion about something.
+Stick to positive experiences.
 Things like, “That’s an interesting painting.”
 Or “Did you try the new food truck outside?
 The fish tacos are insane.”

 The art of talking is when you’re comfortable to share your thoughts with those around you.